wxw-matt/devcontainer-features/README.md

 }
 ```

-## Explanation
+### Explanation
-The format of value for `script#` is `filename:url`.
+The format of value for `script{1-10}` is `filename#url`.
 For example, if a gist is used, the value should look like:
 ```
 install_vim_plugins#https://gist.githubusercontent.com/wxw-matt/ff35edb5e60c2a404b18724bf63be964/raw
 ```
+The `install_vim_plugins` is the filename in the image/container, and it will be stored in directory `/usr/local/scripts_runner/scripts`.

+The `https://gist.githubusercontent.com/wxw-matt/ff35edb5e60c2a404b18724bf63be964/raw` is where the file is downloaded from.

-`/raw` will make GitHub return the content of the `gist`.
+The `/raw` in the url will make GitHub return the content of the `gist`.

 Note:
 > You can have up to `10` scripts from `script1` to `script10`.
 The `script runner` will run each of them in order.